You may be able to relieve your headaches, jaw pain, or tinnitus right here.

 - Long-Term Management.
 There are a variety of ways to correct your bite in a more permanent way.
 Once we’ve relieved your initial pain and stabilized your bite, we’re likely to take one of the following paths: Coronoplasty, Removable Overlay Partial Dentures, Reconstruction or Orthodontics.

-Schedule your Free Consultation at our Downtown Madison Location
+Schedule your Free Consultation at our Madison West Location